MagicSketch/MagicMirrorWeb/_posts/2015-09-21-server-maintenance.md

 - [Template Guideline](https://www.dropbox.com/s/nu9eblkigol4mm0/magicmirror-template-skeleton.sketch?dl=1){: identifier="template-guideline"}
 - [Three Cards Layout](https://www.dropbox.com/s/xge7ifbxh2va6f6/magicmirror-template-three-cards-layout.sketch?dl=1){: identifier="three-cards-layout"}

-License activation service will have to wait until Heroku resolves the issue.
+You can still purchase license during this period, but if you try to activate your license in the plugin you may experience difficulties for getting it activated within the plugin.
+Our license activation service should automatically restore once Heroku resolves the issue.

 Sorry for the inconvenience.

 James